nidhog/glyco/Readme.md

 * [ ] move to utils

 # Data samples
+This is a short description of the data samples provided.
 * *sample_glucose* : a glucose sample from `Freestyle Libre` data.
 The data glucose is in `mmol/L`.
 *
 *

 # Disclaimer
-Glyco is not a medical product and shall not be used to diagnose or treat any medical conditions.
+Glyco is not a medical product and shall not be used to diagnose, treat or evaluate any medical conditions.
+Glyco should not be used for analysing data of individuals with diabetes.
+Glyco is not intended to be used on individuals using insulin.

+# Documentation

+## TODO: <TODO/> Quickstart guide, Link to doc